 In some older homes around Atlanta, furnaces were installed many years after the home was constructed and vented into an existing chimney.
 This might have been an okay option 60 years ago when someone first installed a furnace.
 However, over time, old chimneys with masonry liners can crack and combustion gases can enter the home.
 When your furnace or other gas appliance vents into an old chimney, it’s very important to have an HVAC technician check that all the gases are venting properly!

-At PV, we use the same combustion analyzer to verify proper venting.
+At PV Heating & Air, we use the same combustion analyzer to verify proper venting.
 With this tool, we can use a fine measurement of pascals (the relevant unit of measurement for this application) to make sure the furnace is venting as it should.

 4. Check temperature rise